virajbhutada/Python-Data-Structures-Algorithms-Toolkit/README.md

 ## Overview

-This repository includes Python code for implementing and understanding a wide range of data structures and algorithms.
-Each folder is dedicated to a specific type of algorithm or data structure, offering practical examples and clear implementations.
+This repository includes Python code for implementing and understanding various data structures and algorithms.
+Each folder is dedicated to a specific algorithm or data structure, offering practical examples and clear implementations.
 Here's what you'll find:

 - **Data Structures**: Implementations of essential structures like arrays, linked lists, stacks, queues, trees, graphs, and hashing techniques.
 - **Algorithms**: Detailed code for various algorithms, including sorting, searching, and dynamic programming.